Jaba-B/classes/README.md

 | Car   | 40            | 3                   | 1                |

 ### Counter
-Implement singleton class `Counter` with functionality to store data.
+Implement a singleton class `Counter` with the functionality to store data.
-It should implement 2 service methods `getInstance, destroy` and 3 methods with business logic: `increase, decrease, getState`.
+It should implement 2 service methods `getInstance, destroy` and 3 methods with business logic - `increase, decrease, getState`.

 For example:
 ```typescript